Sudhanshu-Bharti/hanime-frontend/README.md

 To get started with the Hanime Frontend, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
+2. Install the necessary dependencies by running `npm install` or  `pnpm install`
 3. Start the development server by running `npm start`.

 ## Features